w3c/wcag-act/wcag-ruleset-review-process.md

 For the ACT Task Force agenda, public feedback will be prioritised over review of proposed rules.
 This ensures responsiveness to the wider community.
 The ACT Task Force should respond to questions within 5 work days.
 This may be a brief reply that indicates when a full response is expected.

-## Annual Review
+## Annual Check

 Since technologies and standards frequently change, rules require regular maintenance.
 To ensure quality over time, the ACT Task Force will check every **approved rule** in the WCAG Ruleset at least once a year, to ensure it is still current and correct.
 If any changes are deemed necessary, a liaison is picked and the change request is handled as survey feedback, starting in the [validation](#4-validation) step.

 Every time a rule is [validated](#4-validation), it is checked to make sure it is up to date.
-This counts as an annual review, so that only rules that have not been surveyed in 12 months need to go through a separate review.
-If a rule has not been reviewed for 12 months, an ACT facilitator opens an issue for it, and assigns it to that rule's liaison.
-The liaison has 10 work days to review if the rule needs to be updated.
+This counts as an annual check, so that only rules that have not been surveyed in 12 months need to go through a separate check.
+If a rule has not been checked for 12 months, an ACT facilitator opens an issue for it, and assigns it to that rule's liaison.
+The liaison has 10 work days to check if the rule needs to be updated.
 If the rule needs to be updated, the liaison has another 10 work days to create a [draft proposal](#1-draft-proposal).

 ## Full Implementations